Ogoni killings: Ex-militant leader indicts politicians, chiefs – The Sun Nigeria

 Ndigbara, who was declared wanted ahead of the 2015 elections by the security operatives in Rivers, noted that the killings in the area have surpassed human imagination and called on the police and state government for urgent intervention.

-He called on Governor Nyesom Wike to quickly pick two persons from each community in Khana Local Government Area to constitute a security committee that would work with the security agencies in tackling crime.
+He called on Governor Nyesom Wike to pick two persons from each community in Khana Local Government Area to constitute a security committee that would work with the security agencies to tackle crime.

-“We, the Ogoni, are the ones to solve our problems, people from outside cannot do it for us.
+“We, the Ogoni, are the ones to solve our problems.
+Outsiders cannot do it for us.
 It is like chiefs and politicians in Ogoni have interest in the crime going on in Ogoni.
-People have died too much in Ogoni.
-Unless we come together, we cannot see peace.
+Too many people have died and unless we come together, we cannot see peace.”

-He also called on the Inspector General of Police to redeploy any police personnel that has served more than four years in order to get the security structure well.
+He also called on the Inspector General of Police (IGP), Mohammed Adamu to redeploy any police personnel that has served more than four years in order to get the security structure well.

-“I am calling on the Inspector General of Police and Commissioner of Police to remove any security personnel that has stayed in Ogoni for more than four years.
-They should immediately be transferred.
-I am also calling on Wike to call all the politicians in the Ogoni to leave crime.”, Ndigbara appealed.

 Leave a Reply